juanfernandes/juanfernandes-uk/src/notes/monthly-notes-june-2024.md

 date: 2024-09-03T17:00:00Z
 tags:
   - monthly-notes
-  - notes
 shareLink: "https://indieweb.social/@juanfernandes/113078988968710156"
 ---

-<p class="lead">Short update for June as I'm behind on writing these and not much has been happening in my life at the moment - which isn't a bad thing.</p>
+Short update for June as I'm behind on writing these and not much has been happening in my life at the moment - which isn't a bad thing.{.lead}

 ## Projects
 - Re-worked my [work](/work/ "Work") section quite a bit and added new work projects